You Have Been LaTeXpOsEd: A Systematic Analysis of Information Leakage in Preprint Archives Using Large Language Models: Discussion Results

 Using simple pattern-matching techniques and regex searches, we extracted approximately 42,500 unique URLs, including IP addresses, from the LaTeX comments.
 We performed ISP and domain reverse lookups on all collected addresses and found that 22\% originated from the United States, 9\% from France, and 7\% from China, with the top ISPs being Orange, Level3, and Amazon.
 The most common domains are presented in Figure~\ref{fig:common_domains}.

 Although these domains are noteworthy, they rarely contain sensitive information.
-Instead, such data is more commonly found in file-sharing portals or private websites, which in some cases expose access tokens directly within the URL.
-We identified 206 IP addresses—only eight in private ranges—with ports exposing web servers, databases, FTP (20/21), SSH (22), unencrypted web services (80, 8080, 8000, 4321), printers (9100), and other open services.
+Instead, such data more often appears on file-sharing portals or private websites, sometimes with access tokens embedded directly in the URL.
+We identified 206 IP addresses---only eight in private ranges---with ports suggesting web servers, databases, FTP (20/21), SSH (22), unencrypted web services (80, 8080, 8000, 4321), printers (9100), and other services.
+Note, that ports are inferred from the string format, not from probing.
 Even more concerning, we discovered a private online chat platform in which login credentials were embedded in the URL, effectively making the entire chat history publicly accessible.

-We also identified over 700 links to websites that have a long token-like path or query parameters.
-This indicates that many of these might grant access to the resources without further authentication.
-Using simple pattern matching, we collected more than 30 CASA tokens, which grant free access to scientific publications.
-These tokens are typically issued when students or researchers with institutional subscriptions share links internally, and they are not intended to be publicly exposed.
-Furthermore, we identified nearly 650 links granting view or edit access to private files and folders.
-These links belong to popular cloud storage services, including Google Drive, Dropbox, Proton Drive, Mega, and others.
-About 70\% of the content could be accessed without additional authentication.
-Leaked documents can be categorized into the following groups:
+We also identified over 700 links with long token-like paths or query parameters, indicating that many may grant access without additional authentication.
+Using simple pattern matching, we collected more than 30 CASA tokens granting access to scientific publications; these are typically intended for internal sharing within institutions and not for public exposure.
+Furthermore, we found nearly 650 links granting view or edit access to private files and folders on common cloud storage services (e.g., Google Drive, Dropbox, Proton Drive, Mega).
+Approximately two thirds of the linked content was accessible without further authentication.
+Leaked documents fall into the following categories: \begin{enumerate}[label=(\roman*), leftmargin=*, itemsep=0.25em] \item \textbf{Peer-review material:} reviews, rebuttals, and discussions. \item \textbf{Internal correspondence:} private exchanges about results or methodology. \item \textbf{Internal systems:} links to repositories, development environments, or shared dashboards. \item \textbf{Draft research artifacts:} unpublished manuscripts and files with embedded comments. \item \textbf{Data/model artifacts:} unreleased datasets and model weights. \item \textbf{Signed-link chains:} documents containing additional URLs enabling lateral access. \item \textbf{Spreadsheets and records:} experimental measurements and survey data (sometimes including PII). \item \textbf{Other private material:} letters, plans, internal documentation, and supplementary media. \end{enumerate}